7 Magic Spells: How To Enchant the Recruiter at the Job Interview.

 7. “I Am Educated in the Areas of Data Safety and Intellectual Property.”

 Today, in the economy based on services, most companies build their value on Intellectual Property (IP).
-It not only means patents and trademarks, but also: novel algorithms, product features, procedures for solving problems, insider professional training schemes, community building techniques, company documentation, and correspondence.
+It not only means patents and trademarks, but also: novel algorithms, product features, procedures for solving problems, insider professional training schemes, community building techniques, effective marketing campaigns, company documentation, and correspondence.

 For any business, it is crucial to hire employees that can be trusted.
 Namely, your employer needs to trust that you won’t make the company IP leak, as it can lead to major losses or even ultimate failure on the market.
 That’s why “integrity” and “respecting Intellectual Property” are honey to the employers’ ears!